GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 03/README.md

    - Crop Circles, available on the 2004 CD.
 2. updated with menus/About... dialog, fully modern WinAPI compliance

-I've also included a minimal revision for Crop Circles, available on the 2004 CD.
+I've included a minimal revision for Crop Circles, available on the 2004 CD

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.